webplatform/docs/PointerEvents/pointer_events_sites/index.md

 3. Use this guide on how to use [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet MediaWiki Syntax] }}
 {{Basic Page}}
 Want to add your own Pointer Events site?
-Click here ….

 Once you have implemented Pointer Events on your own website, you are encouraged to add it to this list using these simple steps:

 1. Register on WPD [http://docs.webplatform.org/w/index.php?title=Special:UserLogin&type=signup&returnto=WPD:Editors+Guide here]<br/>